Camillahannesbo/BDS_MLOPs_Assignment/REPORT README.md

 2. Connecting to Hopsworks Feature Store
 3. Creating feature groups and uploading them to the feature store

-**The data used comes from different sources:**

-- Hourly electricity spot prices in DKK per day from [Energinet](https://www.energidataservice.dk).
+**Data sources:**

-   - Historical electricity prices for area DK1 starting from January 1, 2022, up until the present day.
-Today is not included since it is not historical data.
+Historical data on hourly electricity spot prices for area DK1 in DKK per day, sourced from [Energinet](https://www.energidataservice.dk), spans from January 1, 2022, until the present day, excluding today's data.

-- Different meteorological observations based on Aalborg Denmark from [Open Meteo](https://www.open-meteo.com).
-   - Historical weather measurements based on the location of Aalborg, Denmark starting from January 1, 2022, up until the present day.
+Meteorological observations for Aalborg, Denmark, sourced from [Open Meteo](https://www.open-meteo.com), cover the same period, providing insights into weather conditions for Aalborg, Denmark.

-- Danish calendar that categorizes dates into types based on whether it is a workday or not.
-This file is made manually by the group.
+Additionally, a Danish calendar classifies dates into workdays (coded as 1) and non-workdays (coded as 0) from January 1, 2022, to December 31, 2024.
+The Danish holiday is taken from [Publicholidays](https://publicholidays.dk/da/2024-dates/) and the dataset is made manually by the group.

-   - The calendar data stretches from 2022-01-01 until 2024-12-31.
-   - Workday is represented by 1 and not a workday is represented by 0.
+See corresponding functions for data extraction in the folder [features](https://github.com/Camillahannesbo/MLOPs-Assignment-/tree/main/features).
+The functions includes the initial API call and the following data preprocessing of the data.

+**Feature groups:**

-Creating feature groups for the three datasets defining a `primary_key` as `date` and `timestamp`, so we can join them when we create a dataset for training in part 03 training_pipeline.
+Creating feature groups for the three datasets defining a `primary_key` as `date` and `timestamp`, so the feature groups can be joined when creating a dataset for training in part `3_training_pipeline`.
 The feature groups are uploaded to the Feature Store that has been connected in Hopsworks.

 ## Feature Pipeline
 Implemented in [notebooks/2_feature_pipeline.ipynb](https://github.com/Camillahannesbo/MLOPs-Assignment-/blob/main/notebooks/2_feature_pipeline.ipynb).